PianoCoRe: Combined and Refined Piano MIDI Dataset

 Overview of the data matching process.

-PianoCoRe is a new large-scale dataset of over 250,000 piano performance MIDI unified from five major corpora.
+PianoCoRe is a new large-scale dataset of 250,046 piano performance MIDI unified from five major corpora.

 Abstract

-Symbolic music datasets with matched scores and performances are essential for a range of Music Information Retrieval (MIR) tasks.
-Yet, existing resources suffer from significant limitations: they often cover a narrow range of composers, lack performance variety, omit precise note-level alignments, or use inconsistent naming formats.
-We present PianoCoRe, a large-scale piano dataset that combines and refines major open-source piano corpora into a unified collection of scores and performances.
-The dataset contains 253,633 performances of 6,008 pieces written by 624 composers, totaling over 22,000 hours of performed music.
-Our methodological contributions are: (1) a MIDI quality classifier to identify and remove low-quality transcriptions, and (2) RAScoP, a novel pipeline that refines raw note alignments by correcting temporal errors and interpolating missing notes.
-PianoCoRe is released in tiered subsets (C, B, A, and A*) tailored for different applications, from large-scale pre-training to expressive performance rendering with precise note alignments.
-PianoCore-A, the note-aligned subset, is the largest available score-aligned performance MIDI dataset, containing 160,207 performances aligned to 1,697 musical scores.
-Experimental validation shows the effectiveness of our processing pipeline and improved out-of-domain generalization of the performance rendering model trained on a complete aligned dataset.
-PianoCoRe provides a robust, ready-to-use foundation for the next generation of expressive piano performance modeling.
+Symbolic music datasets with matched scores and performances are essential for many Music Information Retrieval (MIR) tasks.
+Yet, existing resources often cover a narrow range of composers, lack performance variety, omit note-level alignments, or use inconsistent naming formats.
+We present PianoCoRe a large-scale piano MIDI dataset that combines and refines major open-source piano corpora into a unified collection.
+The dataset contains 250,046 performances of 5,625 pieces written by 483 composers, totaling 21,763 hours of performed music.
+PianoCoRe is released in tiered subsets to support different applications: from large-scale analysis and pre-training (PianoCoRe-C and deduplicated PianoCoRe-B) to expressive performance modeling with note-level score alignment (PianoCoRe-A/A*).
+The note-aligned subset, PianoCoRe-A, provides the largest open-source collection of 157,199 performances aligned to 1,591 scores.
+Apart from the dataset, our contributions include: (1) a MIDI quality classifier for detecting corrupted and score-like transcriptions, and (2) RAScoP, an alignment refinement pipeline that corrects temporal errors and interpolates missing notes.
+Evaluation shows that the refinement pipeline reduces alignment errors and temporal noise.
+Moreover, an expressive performance rendering model trained on PianoCoRe demonstrates improved robustness to unseen pieces compared to models trained on raw or smaller datasets.
+PianoCoRe provides a ready-to-use foundation for the next generation of expressive piano performance research.

 Key Contributions